top of page

-Scholarship applications are now open for college-bound Kershaw County high school students to apply.
+The application period for CJWL 2022 scholarships has closed.
 These one-year, $1,000 scholarships are available to students who plan to pursue a career that involves helping people, such as nursing, healthcare, social work, education, ministry, etc. Your chosen career path and accompanying essay should reflect the League's motto: "My part is to improve the present moment."
 Individuals entering college for the first time who are 18 or 19 years of age are eligible to apply.

-The Camden Junior Welfare League awarded five Kershaw County School District graduates with scholarship earlier this summer.
+The Camden Junior Welfare League awarded seven Kershaw County School District graduates with scholarships earlier this summer.
 Each of these students demonstrated a commitment to pursuing education and a career that involves helping people, such as nursing or education.

 Mary Christofaro is a graduate from Lugoff-Elgin High School and will be attending Newberry College.
 She will major in Health Science to pursue a career in Speech Pathology.
 Mary played on the Lugoff- Elgin High School softball team, was a member of the National Beta Club, Honor Society, Technical Honor Society, and Fellowship of Christian Athletes.
 Mary’s ultimate career goal is to become a speech-language pathologist for an elementary school in Kershaw County, where she plans to utilize the skills and knowledge, she acquires to help others.

 Grace Gunter is another graduate of Lugoff-Elgin High School and will be attending Clemson University through its Bridge Program, in order to pursue a career as a Physical Therapist.
 Grace has spent her high school years as an active participant in Fellowship of Christian Athletes, National Beta Club Society, National Honors Society, Student Council, and as a Freshman Student Mentor.
 Grace hopes to help people gain strength and confidence while bringing a smile to their face.